Schedule Your Priorities

 Of all the roles you play in your life, decide which are the most important this year.
 This way of prioritising emphasizes who you want to be rather than what you want to achieve.
 If you find it difficult to narrow down everything you want to be to just a few key roles, try imagining what you want to see written as the summary of your life.

-2. Translate each priority into a weekly action
+2. Translate each priority into a weekly or daily action

 Once you have decided what your priorities are, do something about them every week.
 Meaningful change takes time, and requires repeated effort over an extended period in order to materialise.